Sokrates1989/flutter_meal_tracker_demo/README.md

 [Provider](https://pub.dev/packages/provider) is used for state management, allowing efficient handling of state across the app, especially for user interactions with meal data.

 ## Setup Guide

+### Configuration

+#### Setting up Configuration and Authentication Files

+To run the app properly, you will need to configure the authentication and API settings.
+The required configuration and authentication files are not included in the repository by default to protect sensitive information.

+#### Steps to Set Up:
+1. **Copy Template Files:**
+   - Navigate to the `lib/constants/` directory.
+   - You will find two template files: `authentication.dart.template` and `config.dart.template`.

+2. **Create the Required Files:**
+   - Copy these template files and remove the `.template` suffix to create the actual files the app will use.
+     ```bash
+     cp lib/constants/authentication.dart.template lib/constants/authentication.dart
+     cp lib/constants/config.dart.template lib/constants/config.dart
+     ```

+3. **Replace Placeholder Values:**
+   - In `authentication.dart`, replace the placeholders with your actual credentials:
+     ```dart
+     const String kAuthentication_apiToken = 'YOUR_API_TOKEN_HERE';
+     const String kAuthentication_pepper = 'YOUR_PEPPER_VALUE_HERE';
+     ```
+   - In `config.dart`, set the correct API base URL:
+     ```dart
+     const String kConfig_apiBaseUrl = 'https://your-api-url.com';
+     ```

+4. **Save and Run the App:**
+   - After updating these files with your actual credentials and API settings, you can proceed to run the app as usual.

+This step is crucial to ensure the app can communicate with the backend services and handle authentication correctly.

 ### Installation